0001 Use Backstage to Support Maintainers#

 catalog-info.yamlfile.
 Comments here starting with “Required” or “Optional” shouldn’t appear in the file, they are here to help explain the sample:

 # This file records information about this repo.
-Its use is described in OEP-55: # https://open-edx-proposals.readthedocs.io/en/latest/processes/oep-0055-proc-project-maintainers.html apiVersion: backstage.io/v1alpha1 # (Required) Acceptable Values: Component, Resource, System # A repo will almost certainly be a Component. kind: Component metadata: name: 'docs.openedx.org' description: "The root documentation site for https://docs.openedx.org" links: - url: "https://docs.openedx.org" title: "Deployed Site" # Backstage uses the MaterialUI Icon Set. # https://mui.com/material-ui/material-icons/ # The value will be the name of the icon. icon: "Web" annotations: # (Optional) Annotation keys and values can be whatever you want. # We use it in Open edX repos to have a comma-separated list of GitHub user # names that might be interested in changes to the architecture of this # component. openedx.org/arch-interest-groups: "feanil" spec: # (Required) This can be a group (`group:<github_group_name>`) or a user (`user:<github_username>`). # Don't forget the "user:" or "group:" prefix.
-Groups must be GitHub team # names in the openedx GitHub organization: https://github.com/orgs/openedx/teams # # If you need a new team created, create an issue with tCRIL engineering: # https://github.com/openedx/tcril-engineering/issues/new/choose owner: group:docs.edx.org-maintainers # (Required) Acceptable Type Values: service, website, library type: 'website' # (Required) Acceptable Lifecycle Values: experimental, production, deprecated lifecycle: 'production' # (Optional) The value can be the name of any known component. subcomponentOf: '<name_of_a_component>' # (Optional) An array of different components or resources. dependsOn: - '<component_or_resource>' - '<another_component_or_resource>'
+Its use is described in OEP-55: # https://open-edx-proposals.readthedocs.io/en/latest/processes/oep-0055-proc-project-maintainers.html apiVersion: backstage.io/v1alpha1 # (Required) Acceptable Values: Component, Resource, System # Use `Component` unless you know how backstage works and what the other kinds mean. kind: Component metadata: name: 'docs.openedx.org' description: "The root documentation site for https://docs.openedx.org" links: - url: "https://docs.openedx.org" title: "Deployed Site" # Backstage uses the MaterialUI Icon Set. # https://mui.com/material-ui/material-icons/ # The value will be the name of the icon. icon: "Web" annotations: # (Optional) Annotation keys and values can be whatever you want. # We use it in Open edX repos to have a comma-separated list of GitHub user # names that might be interested in changes to the architecture of this # component. openedx.org/arch-interest-groups: "feanil" # (Optional) We use the below annotation to indicate whether or not this # repository should be tagged for openedx releases and which branch is tagged. openedx.org/release: "main" spec: # (Required) This can be a group (`group:<github_group_name>`) or a user (`user:<github_username>`). # Don't forget the "user:" or "group:" prefix.
+Groups must be GitHub team # names in the openedx GitHub organization: https://github.com/orgs/openedx/teams # # If you need a new team created, create an issue with Axim engineering: # https://github.com/openedx/axim-engineering/issues/new/choose owner: group:docs.edx.org-maintainers # (Required) Acceptable Type Values: service, website, library type: 'website' # (Required) Acceptable Lifecycle Values: experimental, production, deprecated lifecycle: 'production' # (Optional) The value can be the name of any known component. subcomponentOf: '<name_of_a_component>' # (Optional) An array of different components or resources. dependsOn: - '<component_or_resource>' - '<another_component_or_resource>'